dmx-systems/dmx-documentation/docs/tutorial.rst

 We will now give the person an organizational role to see that this is a different association type:
 Grab the little dot of the person's rectangle and create an association to the organization.
 The in-map details show at once that the association type is "Organization Association".
+The "Role Type" mentioned in there is not to be confused with the organizational roles.
+This concept is explained in the full DMX User guide, see :ref:`Modeling <user-modeling>`.

 .. image:: _static/create-organization-association.png